MP for Ealing Southall

 Assistant Whip

-Deirdre Costigan is a Labour (Co-op) MP for Ealing Southall, elected in July 2024.
-She serves as an Assistant Whip and sits on the Rare Cancers Bill committee, with previous committee roles including Health and Social Care and several public bill committees.
+Deirdre Costigan is a Labour and Co-operative MP for Ealing Southall, elected on 4 July 2024.
+She currently serves as an Assistant Whip and sits on several parliamentary committees, including the Representation of the People Bill committee and the Rare Cancers Bill committee, with prior roles on the Health and Social Care Committee and other committees during her time in Parliament.

 Generated 21 February 2026